 A study using ultrasound tomography to define the time course of volumetric breast density changes among women receiving tamoxifen treatment

-A population-based case-control study of breast cancer to address etiologic hypotheses best addressed among younger women
+A population-based case-control study of breast cancer to assess etiologic hypotheses best addressed among younger women

 A retrospective cohort study that uses data from the FIT clinical trial to evaluate how bone mineral density of the hip is related to subsequent cancer risk

-A retrospective cohort study of women treated for infertility with ovulation-stimulating drugs to evaluate risk of breast and gynecologic cancers
+Retrospective cohort studies of women treated for infertility with ovulation-stimulating drugs to evaluate risk of breast and gynecologic cancers